taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export default store;
 ~~~~~~~~

 That's it.
 Every time you dispatch an action now, for instance when archiving a story, you will see the logging in the developer console in your browser.
+You can find this part of the chapter in [the GitHub repository](https://github.com/rwieruch/taming-the-state-hn-app/tree/652e6419e2a872ba2d1dd65465006b13f0799c4f).

-### Part 13: First Action Creator
+### Part 11: First Action Creator

 The action you are dispatching is a plain action object.
 However, you might want to reuse it in a later point in time.
 Action creators are not mandatory, but they keep your Redux architecture organized.
-In order to stay organized, let's define the first action creator.
+In order to stay organized, let's define your first action creator.
 First, you have to define the action creator that takes a story id, to identify the archiving story, in a new file.

 {title="src/actions/archive.js",lang="javascript"}
 ~~~~~~~~